Levels (Sidhu Moose Wala song)

 "Levels" is a song by Indian rapper-singer Sidhu Moose Wala featuring Canadian rapper Sunny Malton.
-The song was written by him and was released four days before his assassination on 29 May 2022 in a village named Jawarkhe near his village Moosa.
+The song was written by him and was released four days before his assassination on 29 May 2022 in the village named Jawarkhe near his village Moosa.

 Lyrical content

 In the song, Sidhu speaks about his personal feuds with singers who he made famous such as Prem Dhillon, Nseeb and his old rivals like Karan Aujla and Babbu Maan.

 Commercial performance

 It received over 200,000,000 views on Youtube.